SignPath/documentation/docs/artifact-configuration/examples.md

 ### Deep-signing an MSI installer {#msi-sample}

-This will sign the PE files `libs/common.dll` and `main.exe`, then re-package their MSI container and sign it too.
-It also restricts the name of the MSI container file.
+This will sign the PE files `libs/common.dll` and `main.exe`, then re-package their MSI file and sign it too.
+It also restricts the name of the MSI file.

 ~~~ xml
 <artifact-configuration xmlns="http://signpath.io/artifact-configuration/v1">